-a) Compliance with the latest airworthiness codes and/or standards could be considered not to contribute materially to the level of safety if the existing type design and/or relevant experience demonstrates a level of safety comparable to that provided by the latest airworthiness codes and/or standards.
+a) Contribute materially to the level of safety.
+Compliance with the latest airworthiness codes and/or standards could be considered not to contribute materially to the level of safety if the existing type design and/or relevant experience demonstrates a level of safety comparable to that provided by the latest airworthiness codes and/or standards.
 The applicant is to provide sufficient justification to allow the Authority to make this determination.
 This exception could be applicable in the situations described in the paragraphs below: